wpilibsuite/allwpilib/design-docs/modes.md

 The standard WPILib team code structure derives a single team-written `Robot` class from an "periodic" robot base class.
 This `Robot` class is constructed and run by the Java `main()` function.
 After construction, the base class implementation runs a periodic loop (typically running on a 20 ms period, although that can be changed by the user) that reads the enabled state and teleop/auto/test mode provided by the DS and calls overrideable functions for each mode (disabled, teleop, auto, and test), as well as a `robotPeriodic` overrideable function that is always called regardless of mode.
 Three overrideable functions are provided for each mode: an init function (called when the mode is transitioned into from another mode), a periodic function (called on a fixed period), and an exit function (called when the mode is transitioned out of into another mode).
 Teams override these functions in their Robot derived class to implement their robot code.
 Because of this code structure, teams generally create their hardware configuration (can be flat or organized into subsystems) and other objects as member variables within the Robot class (constructed at robot start) and share them across all modes of operation.

 WPILib provides a class called `SendableChooser` for creating the drop-down lists shown on the dashboard.
 This class is a generic/template class that provides a map of string key (shown on the drop-down) and object value (read by robot code).
 This is typically displayed by dashboards as a simple list with no categorization.
 This feature is most often used by teams for autonomous routine selection, but is not limited to that use case.
 Examples and templates show teams how to instantiate this class, add it to the dashboard, and use it for operator selection of different autonomous routines (by reading the chosen value from the object and executing different code).
 Examples of how to use `SendableChooser` for operator selection in other modes (e.g. teleop or test) is not provided, and it's generally uncommon for teams to use it in that way–most team code has just a single teleop routine, and the test mode is rarely used (manual testing code is instead usually integrated as part of the teleop routine).

-A significant portion of FRC teams use the command-based framework, which builds on top of the periodic model with the concepts of subsystems and commands and a scheduler that provides cooperative multitasking.
-Subsystem objects are typically member variables of the `Robot` class (or a separate class called `RobotContainer`), and command objects are created and bound to joystick buttons or other triggers during construction.
-In this code model, most behaviors are modeled as commands configured during robot construction, and very little is done explicitly iteratively.
-Subsystems have a standardized `periodic()` method that is called by the command scheduler, which is most often used for telemetry.
-In the provided template code, the command scheduler is set up to run in all modes because it is called by the `robotPeriodic()` method.
-Triggers can be configured to run specific commands at the start of disabled/teleop/auto/test modes.
-Operator selection of autonomous is still done via `SendableChooser`, with the `SendableChooser` value usually being a `Command` that is started when the auto mode is started.
-Notably, this model shares both subsystems and command implementations between all operational modes–only the commands that are being run change; in general this has been seen as a benefit because it enables reuse (e.g. a "set elevator to height" command is useful in both autonomous and teleoperated modes, and a subsystem operates fundamentally the same in both modes).

 Historically, WPILib offered a "simple" (later renamed to "sample") robot base class that had single overrideable functions for teleop, auto, and test, with no outer periodic loop (the user was responsible for writing the loop).
 This was deprecated and removed circa 2016 as it was common to see teams writing autonomous loops or sleeps without proper exit condition checking (e.g. wait for the robot to drive X feet), resulting in the robot code never exiting autonomous and thus not transitioning to teleoperated in matches.
 After removal of this template, this relatively common issue has entirely disappeared.